MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 ## Create rules in VFA

-### Step 1 (optional)
+### Step 1 (optional): select what the rule applies to

 In step 1, select the target data that your rule will apply to.
 This data consists of a combination of a node, attributes, and a list.
-If you must first create a new list, you can do so in the Virtual fraud analyst page.
-(See below for information on how to create a list).
+If you must first create a new list, you can do so on the **Virtual fraud analyst** page.
+For more information on how to create a list, see step 2 below.

 The following table defines the node and attribute combinations you can use to build your lists.